Ismael-Safadi/data-sorting/README.md

 <br>
 is sorted ,hashes ,emails ,domains ,ips ,MAC , urls ,urlsand path with extention png ,jpg ,mp3 ,mp4 ... etc
 <br>
-how to use it ,, just fllow  the video
+how to use it ,, just follw  the video
 <br>
 thenk you for using my tool